epicweb-dev/epicshop/docs/configuration.md

 recommended that `monochrome` use `currentColor` for the stroke or fill, so it will use the correct color for the context in which it's viewed.

+### Favicon

+To adjust the favicon, simply add a `favicon.ico` and a `favicon.svg` file to the `public` directory of your workshop repository.
+You can use media queries for light/dark themes in the `favicon.svg` file.

 ## StackBlitz Configuration

 The `stackBlitzConfig` object can have the following properties: